nojvek/uber-sudoku/README.md

  * Tiny numbers are shown in the cells when "Show hints" is pressed.
  * Input are at the bottom show what values are possible.
 I wanted to make something that augments the user.
 No one likes red error boxes.
  * When a new grid is generated, we run a little one second animation.
+ * When the user finishes the sudoku, we spin the blocks and do a happy animation. <sub>This was my wife's idea.</sub>
  * Tested with iphone 5s, ipad 3, Chrome latest, IE11, and Samsung S3.
  * My friends think I should actually turn it into an app.
 They love it.
-There are some bugs that they've complained about that I'll resolve soon.

 ### Technologies
  * I used indentation languages such as **jade**, **stylus** and **coffeescript** for my html, css and javascript.
 With stylus mixins, I have pre-generated grids for 2x2x2, 3x3x3 and 4x4x4.
 Coffee is my favourite language to prototype with.
 Its very expressive.